Whiplash Settlement After a Car Accident

 - Property damages

-One example of a whiplash case settlement involved a rear end collision that is commonly how whiplash is sustained due to the sudden back and forth jolt.
-The driver who was rear-ended was diagnosed with whiplash and spent a month receiving physical therapy treatments costing $4,300 in medical expenses.
-She also missed four workdays costing her $800 in lost income and factoring in pain and suffering brought her settlement to $13,700.
+Whiplash Settlement Example: One example of a whiplash case involved a rear end collision settlement.
+Rear end collisions are a common way whiplash is sustained due to the sudden back and forth jolt that occurs when one car hits another from behind.
+The driver who was rear-ended was diagnosed with grade 1 whiplash and spent a month receiving physical therapy treatments.
+Between the initial diagnosis and ongoing treatments, this ended up costing $4,300 in medical expenses.
+She also missed four workdays costing her $925 in lost income, and had minor repairs made to the vehicle.
+Factoring in pain and suffering multiple of 2.2 brought her settlement to $13,700.

 I am suffering from delayed whiplash after a car accident.
 Can I sue if I didn’t say anything at the time of the accident?